ibm-cloud-docs/cephaas/sds-cli-reference.md

 * The volume identifier.
 	* Flag:`--id ID`

-* The service instance identifier.
-	* Flag: `--instanceid INSTANCEID`

 * Capacity of the volume (in gigabytes).
 	* Flag: `--capacity CAPACITY`

 * Name of the volume.
 	* Flag: `--name NAME`

-* [Optional] JSON object that contains the volume information.
+* [Optional] JSON object that contains the volume information such as a path to a JSON file.
 	* Flag: `--volume-patch VOLUME-PATCH`

-* [Optional] A string value if provided then the query fails when the specified ETag value does not match the resource's current ETag value.
-	* Flag: `--if-match IF-MATCH`

 * API Endpoint in the URL form.
 	* Flag: `--url string`